 On the Introduction to Positive Psychology course, you will get an overview of the main subjects covered on the MSc Applied Positive Psychology programme.
 As former Bucks students, Dan and Lesley are also able to give you an insight into the MSc from a student's perspective and answer any questions you may have regarding work/life balance as a part time student.

-Delegates who attend the Introduction to Positive Psychology course and are subsequently accepted onto one of the Positive Psychology courses at Bucks for September 2017 entry, will qualify for a 10 per cent discount off their University course fees.
+Delegates who attend the Introduction to Positive Psychology course and are subsequently accepted onto one of the Positive Psychology courses at Bucks for September 2018 or September 2019 entry, will qualify for a 10 per cent discount off their University course fees.

 Positive Psychology Learning also offer a special discount of more than 50 per cent for a limited number of places booked on the Introduction to Positive Psychology courses during 2018.